Characterisation of birefringence inhomogeneity of KAGRA sapphire mirrors from transmitted wavefront error measurements: Generating a birefringence map with a Fizeau interferometer

 \subsection{Extraction of $\alpha_-$ and $\theta$ from several TWE maps}

-When the orientation of the extra-ordinary axis is not known, which is almost always the case, we need to take several TWE maps with different orientation of the sample or the measurement beam polarization.
+When the orientation of the extraordinary axis is unknown, which is almost always the case, we must obtain several TWE maps with different orientations of the sample or measurement beam polarisation.
 Then combine them to extract $\theta$ and $\alpha_-$.

 As explained in the previous section, a TWE measurement by a Fizeau interferometer yields a transmission phase $\psi$ at each point on the sample surface.
-Let us assume that we rotate the sample by an angle $\eta$, or equivalently the input polarization orientation by $-\eta$.
+Let us assume that we rotate the sample by an angle $\eta$, or equivalently the input polarisation orientation by $-\eta$.
 This is equivalent to changing the orientation of the extra-ordinary axis from $\theta$ to $\theta + \eta$.

 Let us denote the measured phase with an $\eta$ rotation of the sample as $\psi(\eta)$.
-From Equation~\ref{eq: V'},
+From Equation~(\ref{eq: V'}),

-We can see $\psi(\eta)$ as a function of $\eta$ with parameters $\theta$ and $\alpha_-$ determining its shape.
-Therefore, if we have several measurements of $\psi(\eta)$ with different values of $\eta$, we can use a non-linear fitting algorithm to fit the measured values with Equation~\ref{eq: psi eta} to obtain the best fit values of $\theta$ and $\alpha_-$.
+We can see $\psi(\eta)$ is a function of $\eta$ with parameters $\theta$ and $\alpha_-$ determining its shape.
+Therefore, if we have several measurements of $\psi(\eta)$ with different values of $\eta$, we can use a non-linear fitting algorithm to fit the measured values with Equation~(\ref{eq: psi eta}) to obtain the best fit values of $\theta$ and $\alpha_-$.

-If $\alpha_-$ can be assumed to be very small, which is the case for KAGRA mirrors, we can expand Equation~\ref{eq: psi eta} with $\alpha_-$, leaving only the $\mathcal{O}(\alpha_-)$ terms, as
+If $\alpha_-$ can be assumed to be very small, which is the case for KAGRA mirrors, we can expand Equation~(\ref{eq: psi eta}) with $\alpha_-$, leaving only the $\mathcal{O}(\alpha_-)$ terms, as follows:

 Assuming that we have four measurements of $\psi(\eta)$ with four different values of $\eta = \eta_1, \eta_2, \eta_3,\eta_4$, we compute the following quantities,

 where,